ReshiAdavan/ReshiAdavan/README.md

 - 📚 Studying Computer Engineering at the University of Waterloo

-- 🧪 Working on brain-image reconstruction.
+- 🔭 Quant @ Wat Street.
 Previously @ Huawei

-- 🔭 Quant @ Wat Street.
-Previously @ UWOrbital and UWFE
+- 📫 Seeking New Grad Opportunities

 <!--
 - 🌱 Exploring quant, deep learning and distributed systems